JockLawrie/Schemata.jl/README.md

 # Transform the table to comply with the schema, writing the result to outfile.
 # Return a table of remaining issues.
-# Unparseable and invalid values are set to missing.
+# Values that are unparseable or invalid are set to missing.
 outfile = "/path/to/transformed_table.tsv"
 issues  = enforce_schema(filename, ts, outfile)
 ```